**Click here for vaccine information

 For those members of the community who wish to volunteer or make a donation during this time, click here.

-Reference staff are available to answer questions from 10:00 am to 5:00 pm, Monday-Friday, at 860-658-7663.
+The Library is open Tuesday and Thursday from 10:00am-4:00pm, and Saturday from 9:30am-3:30pm.
+Reference staff are available to answer questions 10:00 am-5:00 pm, Monday-Friday, and 9:30 am-3:30 pm on Saturdays.
+Call 860-658-7663 and press option #2 when prompted.
 Books may be returned to outside book drops at any time.
 See the Event Calendar for our virtual programs and use our Curbside Service Request Form to request materials.
 As always, online resources such as ebooks, e-audiobooks, e-magazines, movies, music, and online learning are available 24/7 at simsburylibrary.info.

 The Simsbury Regional Probate Court serves the residents of Avon, Canton, Simsbury and Granby, and is situated in the Simsbury Town Hall.
 The Simsbury Town Hall is currently closed to the public due to COVID-19, however the Probate Court remains open to the public and attorneys via e-filing through TurboCourt, mail and the telephone.
 Judge Becker and her staff review e-filings, mail and voicemail messages on a daily basis, in addition to answering phone calls.
 Hearings are currently being conducted telephonically, and video-conferencing capabilities for hearings are in the process of being installed.
 For additional information please consult ctprobate.gov.